MichelleGruene/eco-compute.io/content/english/speaker/arne-tarara.md

 #    content : "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi hendrerit elit #turpis, a porttitor tellus sollicitudin at."
 ---

-Arne is the CEO for the the Berlin based Green Software company Green Coding Berlin GmbH.
+Arne is the CEO for the the Berlin based Green Software company Green Coding Solutions GmbH.
 Professional software engineer for 16+ years with roles in CTO and CEO positions he is now a regular speaker at events and conferences for Green Software in Germany as well as the lead engineer of advanced software energy measurements tools like the Green Metrics Tool, Eco-CI and PowerHog with regular releases and contributions to open source tools and articles about research in the domain of sustainable software engineering.